 It takes me a few minutes to retrace my steps back to a part of the wall that has fallen.
-The rail is bent into odds shapes with openings big enough for me to slide through.
+The rail is bent into odd shapes with openings big enough for me to slide through.
 I cross the sand with small waves lapping over my Teva’s, which I have forgotten to remove.
 I shake my head in disgust.
-The Teva’s take days to dry out, and then sometimes smell for awhile.
+The Teva’s take days to dry out, and then sometimes smell for a while.

 I finally stand before the small water-carved basin.
 The lanky man is crouching before the bowl, as if before an altar.
 I crouch down at his side and stare with him.

 “That’s it,” the man says, in a whisper, then takes his fist and extends it over the indented rock and opens it.
 A shiny object falls into the bowl and begins to rotate and jump about, as more small waves swirl the water around and around.